Chapter 1. Introduction

 Overview

-Among the carious tools and techniques used in this analysis, call graphs stand out as powerful representations of function invocations within a program.
-A call graph is a control-flow graph, which represents calling relationships between subroutines in a computer program.
+A call graph represents calling relationships between subroutines in a computer program.
 Each node represents a procedure and each edge (f,g) indicates the caller and callee relationship between f and g.

 In our program, we provide the feature to generate static call graphs and store the result in a graph data structure implemented with adjacent list.